pviotti/degiro-bookkeeper/README.md

  - process malformed input CSV (i.e. with garbled rows) and output cleaned up CSV in the same folder as the input file (with `-clean.csv` suffix)
  - work out dividends in € or USD in a given year
+ - output summary of deposits and withdrawals both total and per-year
  - country-specific features:
    - Ireland: support for CGT tax periods (i.e. Initial and Later - see revenue.ie)